 - How often should my child apply for scholarships?

 Only apply for scholarships from trusted sources.
 There are scholarship scams you don’t want your child to fall victim to.
-Your student should never have to pay to look for or find scholarships; avoid these costly scams!
+Your student should never have to pay to look for or find scholarships!

 - Where should my child apply for scholarships?